annadrewnewby/ChoGath/DayReview.md

 - Students will be able to look at the frame of a game and assess what is drawn in each layer
 - Students can describe an effectl/glow buffer
 - Students can discuss how a point (e.g. the mouse) lives in both world space and in screen space.
+- Activity: Identify the layers in a game using [Layers Activity](LayersActivity.pptx)